apankov/obsidian-link-head-icon-plugin/README.md

-# Obsidian Link Head Icon
+# Obsidian 'Link Head Icon' Plugin

 This Plugin shows little image in reading mode ahead of external links to some common websites.
 Such a behaviour is highly inspired by how Asana became to refer to external documents.